metabrainz/picard-docs/appendices/command_line.rst

    display the long version information and exit

-.. describe:: FILE
+.. describe:: FILE_OR_URL

-   the file or files to load
+   the file or files or URL or URLS to load (URLs and files can be passed together)

 .. raw:: latex